 24 Hours in New York – Luggage Storage

 First thing’s first though, you’re certainly not going to want to be hauling around all your belongings, so you need a secure place to leave them to maximize an efficient time in the Big Apple.
-This is where New York’s Luggage Hero comes in – an ingenious idea that lets you find local stores near you that will keep all your gear safe while you go out exploring.
+There are several places and even apps where you can get that sorted.

-Once you’ve sorted out a trusted store to look after your luggage, there’s nothing to tie you down as you take in the sights.
-It’s a great idea for anyone spending 24 hours in New York, but you can also store your luggage in London, too!
-Now that’s all sorted (and literally taken a weight off) let’s explore NYC.
+Once you’ve sorted out a trusted store to look after your business backpack, there’s nothing to tie you down as you take in the sights.

 1 Day New York Itinerary